OfficeDev/office-js-docs-pr/docs/design/design-icons.md

 ## Icon colors

 Office icons have a limited color palette.
 Use the colors listed in the following table to guarantee seamless integration with the Office UI.
+Apply the following guidelines to the use of color:

+- Use color to communicate meaning rather than for embellishment.
+It should highlight or emphasize an action, status, or an element that explicitly differentiates the mark.
+- If possible, use only one additional color beyond gray.
+Limit additional colors to two at the most.
+- Colors should have a consistent appearance in all icon sizes.
+Office icons have slightly different color palettes for different icon sizes.
+16px and smaller icons are slightly darker and more vibrant than 32px and larger icons.
+Without these subtle adjustments, colors appear to vary across sizes.

 |**Color name**|**RGB**|**Hex**|**Color**|**Category**|
 |:---|:---|:---|:---|:---|